Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Continuing Your Education: Take additional classes, certificates, or degrees program relevant to the job.
+- Continue Your Education: Complete additional courses, certifications or degrees programs that relate to the job.

 Negativity